projectnessie/nessie-demos/README.md

 * Notebooks for Nessie w/ Flink+Iceberg
 * Notebooks for Nessie w/ Deltalake
-* Katacoda tutorials

 ## Scope

-Build a framework for demos that run on Jupyter notebook environments like [Google Colaboratory](https://colab.research.google.com/) and [Binder](https://mybinder.org) and locally (for development purposes), and on tutorial/course/learning platforms like [Katacoda](https://katacoda.com).
+Build a framework for demos that run on Jupyter notebook environments like [Google Colaboratory](https://colab.research.google.com/) and [Binder](https://mybinder.org) and locally (for development purposes), and on tutorial/course/learning platforms (future).

 As long as it is feasible and doesn't delay the work for demos, have a base for production-like performance testing, which has the same or at least